thcssongdahoabinh-ux/check_khanquang/README.md

   `/api/attendance/logs` back the admin UI and can be integrated with external systems if needed.

+### How It Works

+1. A single camera feed is processed by YOLOv8 to spot students and detect whether the required red scarf is present.
+2. In parallel, face crops from the same frame are passed to an LBPH-based recogniser that matches them against stored student samples.
+3. The web dashboard overlays each detection with both scarf status and recognised student identity, then:
+   - saves any scarf violation frames and registers them under the `violations` table;
+   - alternates between check-in and check-out attendance events per recognised student, enforcing configured cooldowns to avoid duplicate entries.

 ### Running the Monitor

 1. Install dependencies: